-Income April Мау June July August September October
+income Aprii way June July August September October

 Paycheck

 Unemployment

 Savings withdrawal

 Other sources:

 Total Income

 High Priority Budget Items

 Food (include pet food)

 Shelter (Mortgage/Rent)

 Medications (Rx and over

 the counter)

 Utilities (electricity, gas,

 sewer, garbage, etc.)

 Transportation (payments,

 gas, maintenance, etc.)

 Health Insurance (if not part

 of your paycheck)

 Phone & Internet

 Insurance (home/rental if

 not part of shelter total)

 Insurance (vehicle)

 Total

 Remaining (Income minus Total)

-If remaining balance is negative r reach out to credit tors, landlord and d check 211.org r esource listed in additional resou rces section for he lp in these areas.
+If remaining balance is negative r each out to credit ors, landlord an d check 211.org r esource listed in additional resou rces section for he lp in these areas.

 Other expenses: April May June July August September October

 Household cleaning and

 paper supplies

 Toiletries

 Medical expenses

 Clothing

 Other

 Total

-Balance (Remaining funds
+Balance (Remaining funds minus other expense total)

-minus other expense total) If halan If balance is negative, go back and create a plan month-by-month to pay what you can when you can.
+If balance is negative, go back and create a plan month-by-month to pay what you can when you can.

-in balance is negative, go back and create a plan month-by-month to pay what you can when you can.
+and the second of the secon